 - Now that the plants have germinated, we continue watering each group with the corresponding water treatment and recording measurements for

 - plant height,

 - number of flowers.

 These data should give us an indication of what effect, if any, the different types of water have on the plants.
 Check back with us in May to find out the results of this good idea turned into reality.

 • • • • •

 Elwood holds a BA in biology and an MA in English from Bob Jones University.
-After working with BJU Press Digital for five years, he now serves as a secondary-level science writer at BJU Press.
-When not working, he enjoys taking random college classes, reading, playing disc golf, and hanging out with his wife and two kids.
+After working with the video lesson department at BJU Press for five years, he now serves as a secondary-level science writer at BJU Press.
+When not working, he enjoys taking random college classes, reading, playing disc golf, and hanging out with his wife and three kids.